Cirkit Designer Logo

 Backlight LED (adjustable brightness)

-I2C Address (Default) 0x27 (can vary by module)
+I2C Address (Default) 0x27 (can vary, check datasheet)

-Operating Temperature -20°C to +70°C
+Operating Temperature -20°C to 70°C

-Dimensions ~98mm x 60mm x 12mm
+Dimensions 98mm x 60mm x 12mm

-Pin Configuration
+Pin Configuration and Descriptions

 Pin Name Description